Crow's Creek Campground

 |Senior Boat only || ||$65.00 ||$60.00 ||$32.50 |

 |Senior Vehicle/Boat Combo || ||$100.00 ||$90.00 ||$50.00 |

 *: Must provide provide proof of payment for 2016 Personal Property Tax.
 One (1) discounted pass per account.
 Must be purchased at Parks Office (Camp Branch).
 Taxpayer discount expires on July 31st due to half price sale begins August 1st.

 One vehicle entry fee pass is incuded with your camping fee.
-Additional vehicles (incl. motorcycles) will require an entry fee pass of $8.00 per vehicle per day, or possession of a Season Vehicle Pass or Season Combo Pass (one per vehicle).
+Additional vehicles (incl. motorcycles) will require a daily vehicle entry fee pass; per vehicle per day, or possession of a Season Vehicle Pass or Season Combo Pass (one per vehicle).
 No more than 3 axled units per site are permitted.
-We offer additional free parking in the parking lot located at the shower houses.
-Crow's Creek Campground also offers overflow parking near Loop E (formerly East Electric).
-You may also purchase additional campsites to accommodate your needs.
+We offer additional parking in the parking lot located at the shower houses.
+Crow's Creek Campground also offers overflow parking near Loop E or in the gravel lots accross from Loop C. You may also purchase additional campsites to accommodate your needs.

-BOATS: If you have a boat, you must either possess a Season Boat Pass or a Season Combo Pass or purchase a daily boat pass (priced at $12.00) when you launch your boat.
+BOATS: To launch your boat, one must either possess a Season Boat Pass or a Season Combo Pass or purchase a daily boat entry fee pass.
 Your camping fee does not incude your boat.